 At Builder, we're passionate about building customer experiences that matter--in a scalable way.
 To that effect, we love when Builder Studio Customer Product Experts contribute and today they're bringing expert knowledge constantly improved alongside our knowledgeable global Capacity Partner network.
 Today, we bring together our CPEs' ideas heard over and over.
 Want to design your next best app?
 Consider these rules when creating your own app for the App Store!

 Designing an app can be overwhelming, both from the concept end and the execution side.
-If you're in the early development stage on your app, you may be getting bogged down with design elements.
+If you're in the early development stage on your app building process, you may be getting bogged down with design elements.
 Good news is, Builders, we've worked on hundreds of apps.
 That's given us clarity on how to approach design on these projects from day one.

-Below are four actionable design tips you can use to get your app design off to the right start from the beginning whether with Builder Studio or otherwise.
-By employing these best practices, you'll ensure your app does what it needs to—engages your ideal customer and keeps them wanting what you offer.
+Below are four actionable design tips you can use to get your app design off to the right start from the beginning whether with Builder Studio or another app builder otherwise.
+By employing these best practices for building apps, you'll ensure your app does what it needs to engages your ideal customer and keeps them wanting what you offer.

 Before you begin the app making process, draft a profile of your ideal user.
 Who is she, and what are her expectations for a positive user experience?
 Dial in on this with specificity.
 You can even compile a mood board of images defining who your user is.
 Take the information you glean from this to inform your design choices.
 Is your user a heavy social media user?
-Do you need a social media-based app that emphasizes sharing and community like Cookpad?
+Do you need a social media-based mobile application that emphasizes sharing and community like Cookpad?
 Is she a pragmatist looking for quick access to good deals like she might find via Club Factory?
-Knowing who your user is gives you a direct line to a design framework for your app.
+Knowing who your actual users are gives you a direct line to a design framework for your app.

 There is a shared language of color in our culture, and your end user expects consistency when it comes to certain shades.
 Green means go.
 Red means stop.
 Don’t confuse these expectations.
 Addendum to this: If your user initiates an action, make sure they can see that the action has been initiated.
 You never want the user thinking that taking an action has resulted in nothing.
 Explore the collection of apps on Builder Studio to get to know the shared language that defines app design.

-Clutter never works.
-This is design 101, but you would be surprised how many forget this.
+In mobile app design, clutter never works.
+This is graphic design 101, but you would be surprised how many forget this.
 You don't need to inundate the user with information or features.
 Negative space (aka white space) lets the user's mind work and absorb.
 And negative space doesn't mean bad.
 Putting too much in front of the eye leads to distraction and eventually disengagement.
 Using negative space also just makes it look better.
-Use negative space to give the mind room to focus on what matters—your actual feature set and, ultimately, your USP.
+Use negative space to give the mind room to focus on what matters your actual feature set and, ultimately, your USP.

 Designing an app can be straightforward with the right tips and tools.
 Start exploring Builder Studio today to see how user-friendly app design and development can be.
 And chime in with your own design best practices across the social space on Facebook, Instagram, LinkedIn, and Twitter.